xrdocs/application-hosting/_tutorials/2017-04-12-on-box-telemetry-running-pipeline-and-kafka-on-ios-xr.md

 If you haven't checked out the great set of tutorials from [Shelly Cadora](http://twitter.com/scadora) and team on the Telemetry page of xrdocs: <https://xrdocs.github.io/telemetry/tutorials>, it's time to dive in.

-Streaming Telemetry in principle is tied to our need to evolve network device monitoring, above and beyond the capabilities that SNMP can afford to provide.
+Streaming Telemetry in principle is tied to our need to evolve network device monitoring, above and beyond the capabilities that SNMP can provide.

 To get started, check out the following blogs: